Damage can build over time

-The excess strain and resulting damage from high blood pressure (HBP or hypertension) causes the coronary arteries serving the heart to slowly become narrowed from a buildup of fat, cholesterol and other substances that together are called plaque.
-This slow process is known as atherosclerosis.
+The excess strain and resulting damage from high blood pressure causes the coronary arteries serving the heart to slowly become narrowed from plaque — a buildup of fat, cholesterol and other substances.
+This slow process is called atherosclerosis.

-As arteries harden with plaque, blood clots become more likely to form.
-When an artery becomes blocked due to an accumulation of plaque or a blood clot, the flow of blood through the heart muscle is interrupted, starving the muscle of oxygen and nutrients.
-The damage or death of part of the heart muscle that occurs as a result is called a heart attack (myocardial infarction).
+As arteries harden with plaque, blood clots are more likely to form.
+When an artery becomes blocked due to plaque buildup or a blood clot, the flow of blood through the heart muscle is interrupted, starving the muscle of oxygen and nutrients.
+The damage or death of part of the heart muscle that occurs as a result is a heart attack.

 If you suspect you’re having a heart attack